 There was something that always annoyed me about living at home with my family.
 It’s something that also annoys me when I hang out with a group of friends that work at the same place or in the same industry or something.

-I’m SURE you’ve experienced the same before.
+I’m sure you’ve experienced the same before.
 More than likely, even, you’ve participated in it too…

-Whatever junk they spent all day stewing about but just couldn’t get off their chest until they were amongst people that wouldn’t endanger their jobs.
+Whatever junk they spent all day stewing about, but just couldn’t get off their chest until they were amongst people that wouldn’t endanger their jobs.

-Because if there was one thing that was common in every day’s retelling, it was that everyone in the place sucked, or underappreciated them, or disrespected them in some small way.
+Because if there was one thing that was common in every day’s retelling, it was that everyone in the place sucked, or under-appreciated them, or disrespected them in some small way.
 Typical disgruntled employee talk.

 And so I’d hear again and again:

-“And then BLANK said….and I told him…”
+“And then BLANK said….and I’m like…”

-“And if they do that just one more time…I’m just gonna tell em…!”
+“And if they do that just one more time…I’m just gonna tell em…”

-And on and on and on…
+And on, and on, and on…

-I guess there’s just some fine line I just can’t seem to see.
+There’s just some fine line I just can’t seem to see.

-Cause to me work has no business in my personal life.
+Cause – to me – work has no business in my personal life.
 It has no home in my home.

 I never brought the Devil home with me.

-It wasn’t so much the actual work itself really (and bringing that home is inevitable eventually), but more the people I had to deal with and the dynamics I had to endure – like all people endure at work – that some people gossip; that some are about as interesting as the white-painted walls, that you have to watch how you behave amongst some or say around others; that you’re pressured constantly to buy into company mottos and practices that you just don’t give a shit about.
+It wasn’t so much the actual work itself, really, but more the people I had to deal with, and the dynamics I had to endure there – that some gossiped all day about nothing; that some are about as interesting as the white-painted walls, or just as funny; that you have to watch how you behave amongst some, or say around others, lest you get in trouble or break some faux pas; that you’re pressured constantly to buy into company mottos and dogmas and practices that you just don’t give a shit about.

-I did NOT consider these people worthy of my personal time.
+I did not consider these people worthy of my personal time.
 And I barely considered the job worthy of my professional time.
-Why in the world, then, would I spend my time AFTER work talking about it, complaining about it, worrying about it?
+Why in the world, then, would I spend my time after work talking about it, complaining about it, worrying about it?